About the Book

 The thesis of this book is simple:

-Your triggers are not signs of weakness.
-They are invitations to return to your true self—the steady, wise center that can meet life with clarity, courage, and compassion.
+Your triggered states are not signs of weakness.
+They are invitations to return to your true self, the steady, wise center that can meet life with clarity, courage, and compassion.

 “I don’t know where we’re going, but I know exactly how to get there!”